LukeDixon08/Discord-bot-commands/README.md

 # Discord-bot-commands
-Some simple yet complex discord commands for your discord.js bot!
+Simple commands for your discord.js bot!

 THESE COMMANDS WERE CREATED BY